featherscloud/examples/README.md

 ### Cloudflare Worker

-To use Feathers Cloud Auth with a [Cloudflare worker](https://workers.cloudflare.com/), replace `<your-app-id>` in `server/cloudflare/index.ts` with your application id.
+To use Feathers Auth with a [Cloudflare worker](https://workers.cloudflare.com/), replace `<your-app-id>` in `server/cloudflare/index.ts` with your application id.
 Then run

 ```
 cd server/cloudflare